In 2010 The Diversity Project returned to Bali, Indonesia, hosted by the newly opened Indonesian Biodiversity Research Center at Universitas Udayana.

 Project Title: “The Phylogenetic Breaks of Neoglyphidodon nigroris in the Indo West Pacific.”

 Comments on The Diversity Project:“The Diversity Project was amazing!
 Through the time spent in the lab I learned a great deal in regards to what research consists of, including actual lab techniques, data organization and analysis, and good lab practices.
 The field work was also a great experience; there is nothing that compares to the coral reefs surrounding Bali, especially the vertical reef in Tulamben.
 What really sets the Diversity Project aside however is the unique interaction you have with the Indonesian people, including the undergraduate and graduate students in the lab.
 Having the opportunity to live and travel in Bali, from the rural villages to the cities, allowed me to learn more about myself in many regards, especially in my desire to work with the international community.
 I highly recommend the Diversity Project to anyone who wants to learn more about research while gaining valuable experiences abroad.”

 Where is she now?
 Mariam is finishing her degree at U.C.
 Berkeley.
-After lots of thought, she has decided to pursue a career in medicine and is currently in med school.
+After lots of thought, she decided to pursue a career in medicine and is currently a medical resident at UCLA.